 For many, feral cats are simply seen as a part of the community, and there’s not much we can do to improve their lives.
 However, what many don’t realize is that wild felines have an average of 1.4 litters each year, with an average of 3.5 kittens in each litter.
 That adds up to 420,000 kittens over seven years.

 For many, the best way to control the wild cats population and prevent euthanization is a strategy called trap-neuter-return, or TNR.
 This method, as opposed to adoption, makes it easy for anyone to do their part to control the pet population.

 Every year, nearly nine million dogs and cats are put down because the shelters can’t find a home for them.
 By lowering the number of strays that are put in shelters in the first place, we can drastically cut back the number of animals that must be euthanized.

-FCVC Vets know that the wild cat population is a serious problem.
-We hope this information about the numbers of feral cats will encourage more pet owners to make sure their own pets do not contribute to the problem – by having pets spayed and neutered.
+FCVC vets know that the wild cat population is a serious problem.
+We hope this information on National Feral Cat Day about the numbers of feral cats will encourage more pet owners to make sure their own pets do not contribute to the problem – by having pets spayed and neutered.